WojciechLamperski/Java-Collections/QUEUE.md

 ## Classes that implement and extend above mentioned Interfaces and Classes

 ### PriorityQueue

 PriorityQueue in Java is a class that implements the Queue interface and provides an ordered collection where the elements are ordered according to their natural ordering or by a Comparator provided at the time of queue construction.
 Unlike a regular queue, where elements are processed in the order they were inserted (FIFO), a PriorityQueue orders its elements based on priority, with the highest (or lowest) priority element being served first.
+It implements Queue, but doesn't extend any class.

+PriorityQueue uses a binary heap (specifically a min-heap by default) to store its elements.
+A binary heap is a complete binary tree, where each node has a higher (or lower, depending on the heap type) priority than its children.
+Here are the key points on how it works:
++ Heap Structure:
+ - The elements are stored in an array-backed binary heap, where the root element is always the one with the highest priority (for a min-heap) or lowest priority (for a max-heap).
+ - The heap property is maintained, meaning the parent node is always less than (in a min-heap) or greater than (in a max-heap) its child nodes.
++ Insertion (offer):
+ - When a new element is added (offer(E e)), it is initially inserted at the end of the heap array.
+ - After insertion, the heap property may be violated, so the element "bubbles up" (via the siftUp process) to restore the heap order.
+This operation is O(log n), where n is the number of elements in the queue.
++ Removal (poll):
+ - The highest priority element (the root of the heap) is removed first (poll()).
+ - To remove the root, the last element in the heap replaces it, and then the heap property is restored by "bubbling down" (via the siftDown process).
+This operation is also O(log n).
++ Peek:
+ - The peek() method simply returns the root element (highest priority element), without removing it.
+It’s an O(1) operation.
++ Ordering:
+ - If no Comparator is provided when the PriorityQueue is created, the queue assumes that the elements are comparable (i.e., they implement Comparable<E>).
+This means elements are ordered according to their natural ordering.
+ - If a Comparator is provided, it is used to compare elements when ordering them in the queue.